apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

 #.
 In the left navigation, choose Network.

 #.
-Click the name of the network where you want to load balance the
+Click the name of the Network where you want to load balance the
    traffic.

 #.
 Click Public IP Addresses.